 Bryan to bring people in Nov. for electrical work.
 Will also do some work in residents’ building.
 Skylights; fix glass for noise transfer (triple pane clearstory windows).
 System for heat based on high-efficiency heat exchanger—warming in the winter and cooling in the summer.

-Long term: seismic work on resident meeting and another zendo.
+Long term: seismic work on resident building, and another zendo.

 Discussion: